I found a pic of Papa and I that I must have scanned a while ago. Enjoy.

 Kirsten and Beaux

 Beaux wasn’t doing so well on Wednesday night.
 He had starting having some severe seizures around supper time, so my dad took him to the vet.
 They gave him some valium to control the seizures, and kept him overnight for observation.
 The vet said that the seizures were probably brought on by a metabolic problem or a tumor, both possibilities for a 14-year-old dog.
+No matter what happens, I request all of you if there is any dog morning sickness, make sure you take your dog to the vet as soon as possible if I would have noticed Beaux symptoms sooner maybe he would still be with us.
 If the valium therapy worked, they would have recommended a treatment plan.
 Unfortunately, after he came off of the valium, his seizures started up again.
 So today at 1 p.m., dad took him to be euthanized.

 It’s a sad day for everyone in our family.
 Beaux has been with us for so long, and he has kept my parents company at home since Kirsten and I have moved away.
 I would have been about 13 years old when Kirsten got him as a project for 4-H… we couldn’t have known what an impression he would make on all of us.
 Kirsten trained him and took him to shows at the fair as part of 4-H, and though he was never the most well-heeled dog, he did pretty well and we were proud of him and of Kirsten’s work with him.
 Beaux was very loyal and friendly, and very protective of his family.
 Being a corgi-terrier mix, he had an incredible herding instinct, and he would always follow us upstairs to keep watch when we went to sleep.
 We loved him even during his mischevious moments, like one evening when dad and I were down in the basement, and Beaux just ran right down and peed on the floor right in front of us.
 We actually had a pretty good laugh about it at the time.
 After I left for college, I didn’t have as much chance to see him, but every time I’ve come home to visit since then, he’d be there wagging his tail, full of energy, and happy to see me.